-(6) If the ombudsperson's investigation concludes that the allegations do not constitute a concrete suspicion of academic misconduct, they shall inform the individual accused of misconduct and the informant.
+(6) If the ombudsperson's investigation concludes that the allegations made do not constitute a concrete suspicion of academic misconduct, they shall inform the individual accused of misconduct and the informant.
 If the informant disagrees with the ombudsperson's decision, they are entitled to submit their objection, in writing or verbally, within three weeks to the chair of the committee for good academic practice.

-(7) If the allegations do constitute sufficient evidence for academic misconduct, the ombudsperson, subject to other legal provisions, shall inform the relevant body or committee of the suspicion and submit their written report.
+(7) If the allegations made do constitute sufficient evidence of academic misconduct, the ombudsperson, subject to other legal provisions, will inform the relevant body or committee of the suspicion and submit their written report.
 Relevant bodies and committees within the meaning of the previous sentence are:

-- a) in the event of allegations relating to an infringement of the university's regulations for programme, examination, doctoral degree and habilitation procedures, the school bodies or committees in accordance with the corresponding regulations; - b) in the event of allegations relating to a researcher's conduct, the committee in accordance with Section 14.
+- a) In the event of allegations relating to an infringement of the University's regulations for programme, examination, doctoral degree and habilitation procedures, the faculty bodies or committees in accordance with the corresponding regulations. - b) in the event of allegations relating to a researcher's conduct, the committee in accordance with Section 14.

-(8) Throughout the entire procedure, the confidentiality of the accused and the informant will be protected as far as possible by all parties concerned in order to safeguard their rights.
+(8) Throughout the entire procedure, the confidentiality of the informants will be protected as far as possible by all parties concerned in order to safeguard their rights.

-(9) Researchers who report a suspicion of potential academic misconduct (whistle-blowers) must not fear any disadvantages or suffer detriment to their own scientific or professional development.
+(9) Researchers who provide information of potential academic misconduct (whistleblowers) must not suffer any disadvantages to their own academic or professional advancement as a result.
 Ombudspersons and all other bodies and committees that are involved in the investigation into academic misconduct share a responsibility to protect the informant accordingly.

-18 The accused's statement
+Section 18 The accused's statement